tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 _Top Left: Succubus, Bottom Left: Crow, Right: Skull from Grave Reaper_

 Opponent
 : Differentiating between Testament and any other character.
-Testament has also has a unique mechanic 'Stain' that they can apply to their opponent which is visually indicated by a 'purple' aura.
+Testament also has a unique mechanic 'Stain' that they can apply to their opponent which is visually indicated by a 'purple' aura.

 ![Testament stain state](../assets/img/testament_stain_state.png)
 _Opponent with stain state_